K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 This chapter describes the process of linking the Cloud Foundry target URL to deploy the Job by registering Cloud Foundry information.
 #### <div id='3-2-3-1'/> 3.2.3.1.
 Cloud Foundry Information Management
 ###### <div id='3-2-3-1-1'/> 3.2.3.1.1.
 Cloud Foundry Account Registration
-1. Click “Register Cloud Foundry Account” button from top right of Cloud Foundry Information Management Dashboard.
+1. Click the “Register Cloud Foundry Account” button from the top right of the Cloud Foundry Information Management Dashboard.
 ![132]
 2. Go to Cloud Foundry Account Registering Page.
 ![133]
 3. After entering the account name, enter the ID and password required for the Cloud Foundry login.
 ![134]
-4. Click "URL Management" button on the URL and when pop-up window appears, click "URL Register" button to register the Cloud Foundry account information.<br>
+4. Click the "URL Management" button on the URL and when the pop-up window appears, click the "URL Register" button to register the Cloud Foundry account information.<br>
 ![135]
 5. Enter Cloud Foundry API Name(ex.
 API), and Job deployment account to use as Cloud Foundry target API URL(ex. https://api.115.68.46.186.nip.io) and click “Save URL”.
 ![136]